 A few examples of events so far:

-- Our first event was part of the launch conference in September 2004.
+- Their first event was part of the launch conference in September 2004.

-- Our second event was on 30th November on Work-life balance.
+- Their second event was on 30th November on Work-life balance.

 - This was followed by the official opening on 8 March.